Ismaily SC: The Second Cup

 Ismaily fans had to wait only three more years for the second Egyptian Cup victory.
 Ismaily was crowned Egyptian Cup Champion for the second time in history in the 1999–2000 season.

 It seemed only fair that Ismaily should win at least this competition that season.
 Ismaily played an excellent season beginning the League's second half, and ended up second, narrowing the gap between them and Ahly to six points.

 After that, however, the team was totally dedicated to winning the Cup.
 In the quarter-finals, Ismaily defeated Mansoura 2–0 in Ismailia Stadium.
 The two goals were African: Mamado Kita scored the first and John Otaka added the second.
 In the semis, Ismaily faced Ahly in Ismailia in a historical game.
 Ismaily was fired up to win the Cup; Ahly wanted to avenge a 4–3 loss in the same stadium a few months prior to this game.

 The match ended 4–2 for Ismaily.
 Mohamed Barakat and John Otaka each scored two goals.

 In the finals, Ismaily met Mokawiloon, who had eliminated Zamalek in the semis.
 However, Mokawiloon was no match for Ismaily's spirit and talent, and despite playing an excellent match, lost 4–0.
 John Otaka and Barakat each scored once, and Mohamed Salah Abu Greisha scored two.

 The following players participated in the Cup that season:

 Abdel Kader El Brazy, Ibrahim Farag, Mohamed Sobhy, Islam El Shater, Ayman Ramadan, Emad El Nahas, Reda Seka, Mohamed Younis, Sayed Moawwad, Hamam Ibrahim, Mohamed Hommos, Hossam Abdel Al, Saad Abdel Baky, Ahmed Salem, Mohamed Barakat, Ayman El Gamal, Tarek Fahiem, Mamado Kita, John Otaka, Sayed Ghareib, Khaled Bebo, Mohamed Salah Abu Greisha.

 Mohsen Saleh managed the team, and was assisted by Mahmoud Gaber and Besheer Abdel Samad.

+Decline and relegation

+Ismaily finished second from bottom in the 2024–25 season.
+However, relegation was scrapped that season, allowing the club to remain in the top flight.
+In the following season, the club suffered a 2–1 away defeat to Wadi Degla on 12 May 2026, confirming their relegation from the top division for the first time since the 1957–58 season.